yu-i-i/overleaf-cep/README.md

 ```
 Here, the attached volume provides convenient access for the container to the certificates needed for SAML or LDAP authentication.

-If you want to build a Docker image of the extended CE based on the upstream v5.2.1 codebase, you can check out the corresponding tag by running:
+If you want to build a Docker image of the extended CE based on the upstream v5.3.1 codebase, you can check out the corresponding tag by running:
 ```
-git checkout v5.2.1-ext
+git checkout v5.3.1-ext-v1
 ```
+After building the image, switch to the latest state of the repository and check the `server-ce/hotfix` directory.
+If a subdirectory matching your version (e.g., `5.3.1`) exists, build a patched image.
 Alternatively, you can download a prebuilt image from Docker Hub:
 ```
-docker pull overleafcep/sharelatex:5.2.1-ext
+docker pull overleafcep/sharelatex:5.3.1-ext-v1
 ```
 Make sure to update the image name in overleaf-toolkit/config/docker-compose.override.yml accordingly.